Ontario College Graduate Certificate in Advanced Water Systems Operations and Management Co-op Curriculum

 Students will work for 16 weeks in a facility or industrial setting applying their learning under the guidance of a mentor.

-- Module 2: Small Water and Wastewater Treatment Systems (ENVR 90)
+- Small Water and Wastewater Treatment Systems (ENVR 90)

-- Module 3: Infrastructure Management: Water Distribution and Wastewater Collection (ENVR 91)
+- Infrastructure Management: Water Distribution and Wastewater Collection (ENVR 91)

-- Module 7: Large Wastewater Plants Physical and Biological Processes (ENVR 94)
+- Large Wastewater Plants Physical and Biological Processes (ENVR 94)